BaconFearMC/SMO_Randomizer_Tracker/LINUX_GUIDE.md

 ## How to compile yourself on Linux using bash
-## this assumes you already have all your python dependencies installed
+## This assumes you already have all your Python Dependencies installed

 1. Install Tkinter via your package manager:
 ## Arch